ga-curriculum/seb-pre-work-responding-to-browser-events/README.md

 <h1 class="slide-header">Conclusion</h1>

-While it will take a lot more practice to get comfortable with these concepts, the JavaScript we've learned so far is enough to create rich and complex front-end applications.
+While it will take practice to feel fully comfortable with these concepts, the JavaScript you’ve learned so far gives you the foundation to start building **dynamic and interactive front-end applications**.

+As you continue practicing, you’ll be able to combine these skills to create more complex and engaging web experiences.

 </textarea>